blueforesticarus/goontunes/README.md

 Epic Features:
 - Create Spotify Playlists from Discord Posts
+- Manage a playlist to archive your Discover Weekly
 - Merge you and your friends discover weekly into a single playlist
     - just post your DW playlist into the Discord channel the bot watches
-- fully automatic, as long as it doesnt crash
+- fully automatic, ~~as long as it doesnt crash~~ now with correct™ behavior
+    - Listens for new posts and input playlist changes

 ## Setup
 1. Create a discord bot token